shailoh/Hacking_P2.2_2019/read_me_folder/Read_me_HannahM.md

   - Intervention
   - expose
   - exploit
+-  THE XENOFEMINIST MANIFESTO
+  - Alienation
+  - interupt
+  - Trap
--
+  - anti-nature

-  Observational tools excersizes:
+#### Observational tools excersizes:
 I brought a hammer multitool in for the observational tool excersize where we observed an observational tool.(ADD MORE LATER)

   MY PERSONAL HACKING DICTIONARY AND DEFINITION
   - re-imagining